yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2022/index.md

     "./prfix.png"
 >}}

+Still on a roll, vonchenplus also {{< gh-hovercard "9084" "implemented 1D texture copies." >}} Normally, the guest driver (the GPU driver included with each game) has to provide what kind of texture type is in use in memory, but thanks to the previously mentioned open documentation NVIDIA provides, we now know that there is a way to set the correct kind when the memory is initialized.
-Still on a roll, vonchenplus also implemented 1D texture copies based on the VMM “kind”, resulting in much improved rendering in `Snack World The Dungeon Crawl Gold`.
+The end result is much improved rendering in `Snack World The Dungeon Crawl Gold`.

 {{< single-title-imgs-compare
     "Almost looks like a 3D TV without glasses (Snack World: The Dungeon Crawl - Gold)"